dwrobel/flatcam/README.md

 - made changes in the Excellon Tools Table to make it more clear that the tools are selected in the # column and not in the Plot column
 - in Excellon and Gerber Seleted tab made the Plot (mark) columns not selectable
 - some ToolTips were modified
-- in Properties Tool made threaded the calculation of convex_hull area and to work for multi-geo objects
+- in Properties Tool made threaded the calculation of convex_hull area and also made it to work for multi-geo objects
 - in NCC tool the type of tool that is used is transferred to the Geometry object
 - in NCC tool the type of isolation done with the tools selected as isolation tools can now be selected and it has also an Edit -> Preferences entry
 - in Properties Tool fixed the dimensions calculations (length, width, area) to work for multi-geo objects